sigma-z/simtt/README.md

 `status`
 > shows status whether a task is running, or not.

+`comment[-n]`
+> adds a comment for a specified or currently running task.
+See also the documentation.

 `tasks`
 > shows a list of the latest time tracked tasks